 Family (student plus more than one family member) full academic year: NZ$1550

 You are able to purchase an alternative insurance policy as long as it meets our minimum insurance criteria.
 This must be verified by a Massey staff member.
 Students who have alternative cover can upload their policy at the time of enrolment through the Student Portal.
 Once uploaded a Massey staff member will check the policy to ensure it meets the minimum New Zealand Government requirements.
 Students will be contacted should there be any problems.
 Alternative policies will not be accepted if presentedr policy after the date of withdrawal without financial penalty (normally two weeks following the start of semester start).

 The following insurance policies have been assessed and are compliant for International Students studying in New Zealand:

-If your policy is not on the abovementioned list then you are required to purchase the Massey Studentsafe policy or an alternative compliant policy.
+If your policy is not on the list above then you are required to purchase the Massey Studentsafe policy or an alternative compliant policy.
 If the option is available, students may be able to purchase top-up cover so the combination of two policies meets the required minimum standard.
 You must then apply for an exemption through the process outlined above.

-If your policy is not on the abovementioned list you may also request for your policy to be assessed for approval.
+If your policy is not on the list above you may also request for your policy to be assessed for approval.
 Please check that your policy meets the minimum cover requirements outlined in the insurance checklist document before you submit it for approval.
 Submit the following documents when requesting that your policy be approved:

 Most international students are not entitled to publicly funded health services while in New Zealand.
 If you receive medical treatment during your visit, you may be liable for the full costs of that treatment.
 Full details on entitlements to publicly funded health services are detailed on the New Zealand Ministry of Health website.